SlackBuffer/under-react/JSX.md

     - This can be useful to conditionally render React elements
     - Some falsy values such as `0` are still rendered by React
     - If you want a value like `false`, `true`, `null`, or `undefined` to appear in the output, you have to convert it to a string first (using `String()`)
+- Conditional rendering - In JavaScript, `true && expression` always evaluates to `expression`, and `false && expression` always evaluates to `false`
+    - Whenever conditions become too complex, it might be a good time to extract a component